 The Trustee recognises that it has a fiduciary duty to exercise its powers for a proper purpose which, in relation to pension scheme investment, means acting in the best financial interest of members.
-The Trustee's long-term financial objective is to be fully funded on the Self-sufficiency basis by 31 December 2030 on the Vodafone Section and by 31 December 2025 on the CWW Section.
-A central part of the strategy to achieve this objective involves assessing risk and putting in place appropriate mitigation.
+The Trustee's long-term financial objective is to retain being fully funded on the Self-sufficiency basis for the CWW Section and be fully funded on that basis by 31 December 2030 for the Vodafone Section.
+A central part of the strategy to achieve these objectives involves assessing risk and putting in place appropriate mitigation.
 The Trustee believes that climate change is one major systemic investment risk that needs to be addressed.
 At the same time, the Trustee recognises that solutions to mitigate the climate crisis could in themselves represent investment opportunities.

 The Trustee notes that the primary responsibility is to act in the best financial interest of the Members of the Scheme.
 The Trustee's Responsible Investment policy therefore highlights that Environmental, Social and Governance (ESG) factors can have an impact on financial performance, and it is therefore part of Trustee's fiduciary duty to incorporate these factors into investment decisions.
 The Trustee believes that this helps to reduce investment risk, and in some cases enhances long-term investment returns.
-As such, the Trustee requires their appointed fund managers to be cognisant of climate-related risks and opportunities within their investment processes as applied to the assets of the Scheme.
+As such, the Trustee requires its appointed fund managers to be cognisant of climate-related risks and opportunities within their investment processes as applied to the assets of the Scheme.
 The Trustee sets general investment policy but delegates the responsibility for selection of specific investments to appointed investment managers.
 The Trustee aims to select managers that provide the skill and expertise necessary to manage the investments of the Scheme competently.
 The selection process includes consideration of the Manager's RI practices and consideration of ESG factors, including climate change.

 The Trustee therefore considers engagement with the investment managers as the key tool which it can utilise to direct this approach and aspires to continue increasing the level of engagement with its fund managers to ensure that adequate steps are being taken in this respect.
+The Trustee therefore meets with its Managers throughout the year to discuss this as well as requesting updates on actions following those discussions.
+Insight has been the most notable of these manager meetings over the year, however the Trustee also discussed engagement with its newest Manager (funded at the end of the reporting period).
 The Trustee believes such engagement will protect and enhance the long-term value of its investments and incentivise the investment managers to take a long-term view of the performance of its investments.
-The Trustee reviews its investment managers' policies in these areas to satisfy itself that they broadly meet with the Trustee's views.
 Active engagement with underlying companies in which the Scheme is invested, specifically relating to climate-related risks and opportunities, is delegated to the Scheme's investment managers.
-The Trustee also relies on the manager research and manager monitoring capabilities of its investment consultant (including ESG ratings), to effectively assess climate-related risks and opportunities.
+The Trustee also relies on the manager research and manager monitoring capabilities of its investment consultant, to effectively assess climate-related risks and opportunities.

-In addition, the Trustee considers climate-related risks and opportunities and their potential implications on the Scheme's investment and funding strategy over the short-term, medium-term, and long-term.
+In addition, the Trustee considers climate-related risks and opportunities and its potential implications on the Scheme's investment and funding strategy over the short-term, medium-term, and long-term.
 Throughout the investment process - from strategic asset allocation to manager selection and portfolio monitoring - the Trustee considers how these factors can be assessed and managed throughout.
+This was incorporated into the Vodafone Section's Multi Class Credit ("MCC") manager selection process during the year and was considered when the Trustee determined whether MCC or an alternative asset class would be most appropriate for the ongoing strategy.